 The most common types of injuries a person can experience in a nursing home are trips and falls.
 In comparison to those residing in assisted living communities, seniors in nursing homes usually have complex health issues.
 From low mobility and flexibility to mild cognitive impairments and chronic diseases, the causes that elders are more vulnerable to accidents are many.

 In general, one accidental fall of a senior does not mean you have cause for concerns or legal action.
-However, if the falls increase in frequency or your family member displays other types of injuries, you are in your right to suspect abuse.
+However, if the falls increase in frequency or your family member displays other types of injuries, you are in your right to suspect abuse and should contact a chicago nursing home lawyer.

 Nursing Home Injuries that Trigger Suspicion